 Reality: Recent research has shown that coffee consumption is not associated with an increased risk of cancer.
 In fact, some studies suggest that coffee may have a protective effect against certain types of cancer, such as liver and endometrial cancer.

-As coffee’s popularity grew, so did the establishment of coffee houses, which became centers of social interaction, intellectual discourse, and political debate.
-These coffee houses were instrumental in shaping the cultural and social fabric of many societies, and their legacy continues to this day.
+As coffee’s popularity grew, so did the establishment of cafes, which became centers of social interaction, intellectual discourse, and political debate.
+These were instrumental in shaping the cultural and social fabric of many societies, and their legacy continues to this day.

 In many cultures, the act of sharing a cup of coffee is deeply rooted in tradition and social etiquette.
 It is a way to connect with others, to foster relationships, and to engage in meaningful conversations.
 Whether it’s a casual catch-up with friends or a formal business meeting, coffee has become an integral part of social interactions.